petarilievCS/Crypto-Tracker/README.md

 # Crypto Tracker

-iOS application that lets the user track metrics (price, price change, market cap...) of crypto-currencies.
+iOS application that lets the user track metrics (price, price change, market cap...) of crypto-currencies and stocks.
 The application utilizes an authenitcation system provided by Google Firebase.
-The app also includes functionality to change the fiat currency in which metrics are shown, bookmark specific crypto-currencies, and show the price of a currency over different time periods in a chart.
+The app also includes functionality to change the fiat currency in which metrics are shown, bookmark specific crypto-currencies/stocks, and show the price of a currency/stock over different time periods in a chart.

 <a href="https://apps.apple.com/us/app/coin-track-master/id1662092607?uo=2"><img src="https://user-images.githubusercontent.com/90746623/210176495-c7f8d647-84b7-460c-9d2b-e4efc1bb0fd3.png" width="249" height="83"/>